Constructing and calculating Adams operations on dualisable topological modular forms: Calculations

-When working with $6$ inverted, these also exists a kind of algebro-geometric duality on $\M_\Ell$ called \emph{Serre duality}.
-The following can be found in \cite[Ap.A]{adddecompformf} using the well-known identification of $\M_{\Ell, \Z[\frac{1}{6}]}$ with the weighted projective line $\P_{\Z[\frac{1}{6}]}(4,6)$; see \cite[Ex.2.1]{adddecompformf}.
+When working with $6$ inverted, there also exists a kind of algebro-geometric duality on $\M_\Ell$ called \emph{Serre duality}.
+The following can be found in \cite[\textsection A]{adddecompformf} using the well-known identification of $\M_{\Ell, \Z[\frac{1}{6}]}$ with the weighted projective line $\P_{\Z[\frac{1}{6}]}(4,6)$; see \cite[Ex.2.1]{adddecompformf}.

 \begin{theorem} The dualising sheaf for $\M_{\Ell, \Z[\frac{1}{6}]}$ is $\omega^{-10}$.
 In particular, for any integer $k$ the natural cup product map

 is a perfect pairing of $\Z[\frac{1}{6}]$-modules. \end{theorem}